asjadnaqvi/climate-econ/README.md

 Kersting, J., Duscha, V., & Weitzel, M. (2017).
 Cooperation on Climate Change under Economic Linkages: How the Inclusion of Macroeconomic Effects Affects Stability of a Global Climate Coalition.
 The Energy Journal, 38(4). https://doi.org/10.5547/01956574.38.4.jker

 Klepper, G., & Peterson, S. (2006).
 Emissions Trading, CDM, JI, and More: The Climate Strategy of the EU.
 The Energy Journal, 27(2). https://doi.org/10.5547/ISSN0195-6574-EJ-Vol27-No2-1

+Köberle, A. C., Vandyck, T., Guivarch, C., & Rogelj, J. (2022).
+Guest post: Why estimates of the ‘cost’ of climate action are overly pessimistic.
+Carbon Brief - Clear on Climate .

 Kyle, P., Clarke, L., Rong, F., & Smith, S. J. (2010).
 Climate Policy and the Long-Term Evolution of the U.S. Buildings Sector.
 The Energy Journal, 31(2). https://doi.org/10.5547/ISSN0195-6574-EJ-Vol31-No2-6